hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-bodystructure-intro.md

 #### Relationship with national and international specifications

-No equivalent IPA BodyStructure, BodyStructure (IPS), or US Core BodyStructure profile.
+No equivalent IPA, IPS, or US Core profile.

 #### Profile specific implementation guidance